Antioch University

 What is Zoom?

 Zoom is a video and audio conferencing tool which makes online meetings and mobile connection easy.
 The web-conferencing platform provides a high quality experience which works on a wide range of devices and operating systems including MacOS, iOS, Windows, and Android.
 Antioch University relies on Zoom for the vast majority of its online meeting and webinar needs.
+Zoom offers three primary formats suited for different purposes: meetings, webinars, and events.

 Zoom Licensed Meeting Accounts